sbmlteam/jsbml/README.md

 * The NIH National Institute of General Medical Sciences, under grant R01 GM070923 to the California Institute of Technology (USA).

-* The Babraham Institute, UK.
+* The Biotechnology and Biological Sciences Research Council (BBSRC) under the grant BBS/E/B/000C0419 to the Babraham Institute, UK.

 * Google, Inc., as part of Google Summer of Code in 2014 and 2016.